stw1/quotes_api/README.md

 ## List all quotes
   - curl https://XXXXXXX.execute-api.us-east-1.amazonaws.com/dev/todos

+## Locating AWS URL
+Log into the AWS account, check the endpoint by visiting Lambda -> API Gateway

 ## Deploy
 serverless deploy --aws-profile serverless (note this depends on the name of your aws profile)